rafaeldelboni/helix-refx-reitit-example/readme.md

 # or
 npm run watch login
 ```
-The app will be hosted locally on http://localhost:8080
+The app will be hosted locally on:
+- http://localhost:8080 for the base example
+- http://localhost:8080/login.html for the login example

 ## Release
 ```bash